December 22, 2020

 Location: San Joaquin County

-Located less than 90 minutes away from San Francisco, this affordable place to live in Northern California is perfect for people who are just moving to NorCal and are eager to explore.
+Located less than 90 minutes away from San Francisco is one of the most affordable places to live in Northern California.
+Perfect for people who want to head north to explore, Stockton surprises residents and visitors in more than one way.
 If running out of activities is a concern of yours, don’t fret—there are plenty of amazing parks and trails around town, as well as a huge variety of shopping centers and dining options.

-The northern and western parts of the city are safe and full of young families.
+The northern and western parts of Stockton are safe and full of young families.
 Stockton’s economy is growing, too, so keep one of the least expensive places to live in Northern California in your back pocket as a viable option.

 Location: Humboldt County